multiversx/mx-sdk-specs/core/smart_contract_queries_controller.md

     // Does "create_query", "run_query" and "parse_query_response" in one go.
     // Can throw:
-    // - ErrQuery (e.g. when return code is not "ok") query({
+    // - ErrSmartContractQuery (e.g. when return code is not "ok") query({
         contract: IAddress;
         caller?: IAddress;